tonipanacek/der-raum/content/services/design.md

   im Entwurf, dann als detailgetreue Visualisierung präzisieren.
 Wir entwickeln gemeinsam mit Ihnen bereits vor der Planung den kreativen Prozess.
-en_description: Your idea is our creative starting point for the implementation of unconventional and demanding projects in interior architecture and design.
-Robust spatial structures, furnishings and furniture planning form the guiding principles for our practice of holistic production.
-We are a design-oriented team with different focuses and a “keen eye” for current trends in materials and design.
-We continuously include new materials and approaches in our design process.
-On the basis of an initial sketch and with your input, we select inspiring material combinations and then develop an initial a draft of the design, concluded with a detailed visualization.
-Together with you, we develop the creative process, even before planning.
+en_description: Your idea is our creative starting point for the implementation of unusual and complex projects in interior design and architecture.
+Robust spatial elements, furnishings, and furniture planning form the guiding principles of our holistic practice.
+We are a design-oriented team with diverse interests and an eye for current trends in materials and composition.
+We consistently add new materials and approaches to our process.
+Based on an initial sketch with your input, we select interesting material combinations.
+We then develop an initial draft of the design, which is finalized with a detailed visualization.
+This collaborative process begins with creativity and is planned with your vision in mind.
 meta_tags:
   de_title: ''
   en_title: ''